 Around 1990 I took a long look at what I really wanted to do with my musical life.
 I had always wanted to write my own music, but for a long time my attempts just didn't sound right to me.
 I knew I wasn't ready yet.
 For some reason it finally seemed like the right time, and I started writing in earnest.
 This eventually resulted in the release of Labyrinth (1995) and dancerdemonloveranswer (2001).
 The process of creating both these albums was a great joy.
 There is nothing quite like watching your music come alive in the studio.

 After the release of dancer I went back to the piano.
 The piano is really my home, and my first true love.
 So I started writing for the piano, and one of these new works appears on dancer.
 I also began to write instrumental works for the piano, harkening back to my classical roots and training.

-This varied and sometimes crazy lifestyle offers me the opportunity to write or perform whatever strikes my fancy, without being categorized as a particular “style” of artist.
-It's really just about devoting your life to the arts in any way you can.
-This lead me to record Cover to Cover (2007), which has some covers on it that not only are the favorites of some of my fans, but remind me of my roots and the music that made me who I am.
+During this time I also recorded Cover to Cover (2007), which, in addition to some originals, has some covers on it that not only are the favorites of some of my fans, but remind me of my roots and the music that made me who I am.

 Thess days my life has taken a new turn, and although I continue to do the above.
 Quite a few years ago I became fascinated with the ability of music and sound to be used as a healing tool.
 So I have spent the last eight years studying Sound Healing Therapy, and getting Reiki certifications.
 So in addition to my other musical endeavors, I also practice Sound Healing Therapy and ReikiSound, as well as running sound immersion meditations and doing some Sound Healing instruction.
 It's wonderful and varied life!